Ski Serbia

 Staying in Serbia

-The hotels around the resorts are excellent value but check out their restaurant times, as some are a strange amalgam of modern facilities and eastern European officiousness.
+The hotels around the resorts are excellent value but check out the restaurant times.
+Some are a strange amalgam of modern facilities and eastern European officiousness.
 You will be able to relax in the pool or spa but the restaurant may shut promptly at 7pm.
 While this won't be a problem with many, those with little ones who want to eat in would be advised to check this out in advance.

 AIRPORTS